Under active development — things may change.

 The cn Utility

-Blocks use cn() for conditional class name merging.
-This is a small utility that combines clsx (conditional classes) and tailwind-merge (deduplicates conflicting Tailwind classes).
-It comes with shadcn/ui — if you have shadcn set up, you have cn.
+Blocks use cn() for combining CSS class names conditionally.
+This is a small utility that comes with shadcn/ui — if you have shadcn set up, you already have it.